Facility will store equipment for Parachute recreation rental service

 People can also rent organic air vehicles or mountain bikes and are free to use them to traverse western Colorado or as far as Glenwood Springs, Aspen and Moab, Utah.

-They’re open every Friday, Saturday and Sunday throughout the summer for river operations, while land vehicle rentals are available all winter.
+It’s open every Friday, Saturday and Sunday throughout the summer for river operations, while land vehicle rentals are available all winter.
 No reservations are needed.

 “We have a lot of people taking advantage of both, especially this summer with the heat, they’re out on the river,” Parachute Community Development Director Jessica Paugh said.
 “We have about 10 staff members who work seasonally in the summer on the weekends, and they’ve been busy every weekend.”